brunelli/aurupbot/README.md

-This script automatically updates packages that make use of the [`pkgver()` function](https://wiki.archlinux.org/index.php/VCS_package_guidelines#The_pkgver.28.29_function) on its PKGBUILD.
+This script automatically updates packages that make use of the [`pkgver()` function](https://wiki.archlinux.org/index.php/VCS_package_guidelines#The_pkgver.28.29_function) in its PKGBUILD.

-This is very usefull when maintaining [VCS-based packages](https://wiki.archlinux.org/index.php/VCS_package_guidelines) that feature extremely frequent changes that typically don't require manual intervention.
+This is very useful when maintaining [VCS-based packages](https://wiki.archlinux.org/index.php/VCS_package_guidelines) that feature extremely frequent changes that typically don't require manual intervention.

 ## How to use